Data-Engineer-Camp/dbt-dimensional-modelling/docs/part01-setup-dbt-project.md

 ### Step 8: Query the tables

-Get a better sense of what the records look like by executing select statements against the database tables.
+Get a better sense of what the records look like by executing select statements using your database's SQL editor.

 For example: